tdilauro/Simplified-wiki/Mobile-client-applications.md

 Currently we do not have CI for SimplyE on iOS, although it's something that is desired and has been discussed for the future.
 In the mean time we follow these steps for distributing / releasing a new version of SimplyE:

 1. Clone the [official Simplified-iOS repo](https://github.com/NYPL-Simplified/Simplified-iOS/) and follow the [instructions for building third party dependencies](https://github.com/NYPL-Simplified/Simplified-iOS/blob/develop/README.md).
-Make sure to work off of the `develop` branch.
-With the exception of the Carthage dependencies, and if you haven't modified any files in the Adobe DRM SDK, you only have to do this step once.
+Make sure to select the `develop` branch.
 2. `git checkout develop` # new release/RC builds always start from `develop`, per Git Flow.
 3. If you're preparing a new release, create a new release branch, e.g. `git checkout -b release/3.4.0`
+4. If you have any changes related to cURL, OpenSSL, Adobe DRM SDK, run `./build-openssl-curl.sh`
-4. `./build-carthage.sh Debug`
+5. `./build-carthage.sh Debug`
-5. Verify your Certificates repo is up-to-date and then run `./update-certificates.sh`
+6. Verify your Certificates repo is up-to-date and then run `./update-certificates.sh`
-6. `open Simplified.xcodeproj`
+7. `open Simplified.xcodeproj`
-7. Verify the version and build number are correct.
+8. Verify the version and build number are correct.
-8. Create a new Archive.
+9. Create a new Archive.
-9. Verify there are no new warnings: if you do see them, either file a ticket or fix them in a PR.
+10. Verify there are no new warnings: if you do see them, either file a ticket or fix them in a PR.
-10. In Xcode Organizer, Validate the app and if all goes well Distribute it.
+11. In Xcode Organizer, Validate the app and if all goes well Distribute it.
-11. For QA builds:
+12. For QA builds:
 - Choose Ad-Hoc Distribution.
 - Choose no App Thinning, check Rebuild from Bitcode and Strip Swift symbols.
 - Select the Distribution certificate and the NYPL_AdHoc_Wildcard provisioning profile.